Menu

 Dried Oregano, Basil, and Thyme – I use dried seasonings because I always have them on hand and I think they flavor the sauce nicely.
 But if you prefer fresh herbs or just happen to have them on hand, you can substitute a few sprigs in place of the dried seasonings.
 You can also use a dried Italian seasoning blend.

 Bay Leaf – I like to add a bay leaf or two to my sauce to add a subtle depth of flavor, but it’s not an essential ingredient.
-If you choose to use a bay leaf, don’t forget to fish it out of the roasted tomato mixture before pureeing.
+If you choose to use bay leaves (I like this brand), don’t forget to fish them out of the roasted tomato mixture before pureeing.

 Brown Sugar – This is an optional ingredient.
 I don’t always add sugar to my sauce, but it does give the sauce a little sweetness.
 The choice is yours.